polkadot-js/api/packages/api/README.md

 The API wrappers provide a standard interface for use -

-- A static `.create(<optional WsProvider>, <optional CustomTypes>)` that returns an API instance when connected, decorated and ready-to use
+- A static `.create(<optional WsProvider>, <optional CustomTypes>)` that returns an API instance when connected, decorated and ready-to use.
 - The above is just a wrapper for `new Api(<optional WsProvider>) `, exposing the `isReady` getter
 - `api.rpc.<section>.<method>` provides access to actual RPC calls, be it for queries, submission or retrieving chain information
   - [RPC (node interface)](../METHODS_RPC.md)